jarvispact/nope/docs/blog-post-get-schwifty/post.md

 });
 ```

 This would be successful, since the data matches our schema definition.
 If the data would look different it may fail.
 Thats why i named the result `either`.
-The `validate` function does not throw, it returns a `Either<Success, Failure>` type, as you may have noticed already in the `TodoError` type.
+The `validate` function does not throw, it returns a `Either<Success, Failure>` type.
 Ok.
-Now we have seen how we would declare and use such a schema.
+Now we have seen how we would declare a schema and use it to validate data.
 In the next section we will have a look on the basic idea and how the `string()` schema constructor is implemented.

 ---